A letter from the publisher

 Our website, complete with the latest breaking news, is brimming with more content to inform and entertain than ever before, some of which will soon require a digital subscription.

-Just as you can’t afford to give away your services and products, so too, as of Monday, Aug.
-19, we will begin charging a small fee for our extensive online content.
+Just as you can’t afford to give away your services and products, so too we need to charge a small fee for our extensive online content.

-We hope you will consider all that we offer online to be worth the cost of a cup of coffee — $4.99 — one time per month.
-Our introductory price is only 99 cents per month for the first three months.
+We hope you will consider all that we offer online to be worth the cost of a cup of coffee, one time per month.

 Your print subscription will include full digital access, but you also may choose just a digital subscription.
 If you are already a print subscriber, go on our website to register for your digital package at no extra charge.